rupalirajput2597/beer_barrel_app/README.md

 ```

       ```
 Now the Beer-Barrel app is configured with SocialMedia Authentication.
-Users can log in using the social login options provided (Google, LinkedIN).
+Users can log in using the social login options provided (Google, LinkedIN and Facebook).

 ## Dependencies and Libraries